bootlin/training-materials/slides/security-fundamental-concepts/security-fundamental-concepts.typ

 - Provides an analysis of what affects the security and which measures need to be implemented

-- A large number of framworks and methodologies exist.
+- A large number of frameworks and methodologies exist.

 === Security properties: CIA triad
 <security-properties-cia-triad>